lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

      Another paragraph for the first item.
    - Second item.

-And note how that alignment adapts to numbered lists (four spaces are now required):
+Note how that alignment adapts to numbered lists:

 .. code-block:: rst